Spanish Language Data Points and Fun Facts

 - Clinical trial locations.
-According to ClinicalTrials.gov, more than 20,000 clinical trials are being conducted in countries where Spanish is an official language.
-In South America, there are currently over 7,000 trials in progress.
+According to ClinicalTrials.gov, more than 3,500 studies being conducted or currently recruiting in Spain.
+There are over 15,000 trials in progress or recruiting in Mexico, Central America and South America combined.
 For a region-by-region breakdown, visit clinicaltrials.gov.

 - What to translate.
 Depending on the clinical trial document to be translated and the country where you will submit it, there are certain documents that do not require translation.
 In Spain, only the synopsis and patient facing documentation (such as the Informed Consent Form and Patient Information Sheet) must be translated into Spanish.
 The rest of the protocol can be submitted in English.
 On the contrary, in Latin America the entire protocol needs to be translated, while in the United States, only the patient facing documentation needs to be translated into Spanish.

 - Translation tip: Be aware of target country.
 There are differences between Spanish (Spain) and Spanish (Latin America).
 The main differences are at the lexical level, however, in some cases, different vocabulary is used depending on the country.
 That is why the target country is an important factor to consider during the translation and localization process.